thomasbeo/AthleticFacilitiesBookingWebpage/README.md

 # AthleticFacilitiesBookingWebApp
-Instructions on how to run the web-app:
+Instructions on how to run the web application:

 Step 1: We open command promt(cmd) and navigate to the path of our project.
 The path of our current project is: C:\web-app-dev\athletic_facilities_booking.
 So we write on cmd the command: cd C:\web-app-dev\athletic_facilities_booking